Fairmont City, Illinois

 Fairmont City is a village in St. Clair and Madison counties, Illinois, United States.
 The population was 2,265 at the 2020 census, down from 2,635 in 2010.
 In the 1990s Fairmont City's Hispanic population doubled, and as of 2020, over 79% of the population was of Hispanic descent.

+History

+The Granby Mining Company of Granby, Missouri, built a zinc smelter in Fairmont City in 1912.
+A petition to incorporate the village was filed with St. Clair County on February 11, 1914.
+Residents voted for incorporation on March 3, when the community had a population of more than 300.
+The first village election followed in April, and Philip H. Cohn became the first mayor.

+The American Zinc Company acquired the Granby operation in 1916.
+Primary zinc-smelting operations ended in 1953, but ore roasting and sulfuric acid production continued until the plant closed entirely in 1967.
+The smelter became the economic center of a working-class immigrant community.

+Fairmont City Hall was built by the Works Progress Administration in 1936.
+Around 1940, Mexican community leaders formed the Mexican-American Society of Fairmont City to help newcomers and provide social opportunities.

 Geography

 Fairmont City is located in northwestern St. Clair County.
 A small part of the village extends north into southwestern Madison County.
 The community is bordered to the northwest by Brooklyn, to the north by Madison, to the northeast by Pontoon Beach, to the east by Collinsville, to the southeast by Caseyville, to the south by Washington Park, and to the southwest by East St. Louis.
 The village limits extend west 3 mi from the main portion of Fairmont City to touch the Mississippi River directly across from St. Louis.

 According to the U.S. Census Bureau, Fairmont City has a total area of 6.55 sqmi, of which 6.21 sqmi are land and 0.34 sqmi, or 5.22%, are water.

 Fairmont City is built atop portions of the Cahokia Mounds, a UNESCO World Heritage Site.
 Sam Chucalo Mound, one of the mounds, is in the western part of the village.
 Other mounds are in the eastern part of the village within Cahokia Mounds State Historic Site.

 In April 2016, the US Environmental Protection Agency added the Old American Zinc Fairmont City site to the National Priorities List following the Illinois EPA discovering high levels of lead, arsenic, cadmium and zinc in soil samples.
 Collected soil samples from properties and alleyways showed residue of arsenic, cadmium and zinc.

 National City, a former company town to the west of Fairmont City, was dissolved in 1997, and annexed by Fairmont City.